FlavioDiasPs/bitso_challenge/README.md

 - Implementation: `src/dal/queries/populate_scd_dim_entity_duckdb.py`
 - All queries used are located in `src/dal/queries`.
 - Funny story: DuckDB released 1.1.3 while I was testing and broke multiple things with a generic error.
 It took me a while to figure that out... https://pypi.org/project/duckdb/#history

+### Running the project
+- Before running it, decompress the raw.7z
+- I left the output folder structure for csv and delta there, so the program will generate all csv, delta and sqlite data automatically.

 ## Things That Did Not Work Out Due to Time Constraints
 - **Incremental Batches**: